 Your care may include surgery, medical oncology, radiation oncology or a combination of these options.
 Your doctor will discuss your care with you in detail.
 Know that your care and experience will be unique.
 However, the goal is the same – to return you to your life in the way that works best for you.

 Surgery usually involves locating and removing tumors.
-Surgeons at Regional Hospital of Scranton have access to the da Vinci Surgical System, which allows a level of precision undreamed of just a few short years ago.
+Surgeons at Regional Hospital of Scranton have access to the Robotic Surgical System, which allows a level of precision undreamed of just a few short years ago.
 Radiation and chemotherapy may be used in conjunction with surgery to increase the effort to eradicate the cancer.

 New approaches in Radiation Medicine